Gianni Zanasi

-Gianni Zanasi (born August 6, 1965) is an Italian film director.
-He has been a writer and has been an actor also in a few films.
+Gianni Zanasi is an Italian film director, screenwriter and actor.

-Biography
+Early life and education

-Zanasi was born in Vignola.
+Gianni Zanasi was born in Vignola in 1965.
 After studying philosophy at the University of Bologna, he enrolled in a school of theatrical writing and a course in film directed by Nanni Moretti.
 He attended the Experimental Center of Cinematography in Rome, where in 1992 he graduated from directing.
-His directorial debut is with the melee (1995), the first feature selected for Director's Fortnight of the Cannes Film Festival.